bingx1990/bingx1990.github.io/_pages/people.md

 ---

 ---
-### Papers Under Review

-- Xin Bing, Xin He and Chao Wang. *Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression*.
-- Xin Bing, Florentina Bunea, Jonathan Niles-Weed and Marten Wegkamp. *Learning large softmax mixtures with warm start EM*. [[arXiv]](https://arxiv.org/abs/2409.09903).
-- Xin Bing, Bingqing Li and Marten Wegkamp. *Linear Discriminant Regularized Regression*. [[arXiv]](https://arxiv.org/abs/2402.14260).
-- Xin Bing and Shangkai Zhu. *Double denoising k-means clustering*.
+### Current postdoctoral researchers
+- Chao Wang.

+### Current Ph.D. students
+- Bingqing Li, jointly supervised with Dehan Kong.
+- Muheng Li, jointly supervised with Wenlong Mou.
+- Weicheng Wu.

 ---

+### Past group members

+#### Undergrad students

+- Shangkai Zhu.
+(A master student in the Dept of Stat. at U Chicago).
+- Yihan Chen.
+(A master student in the Dept of Stat. at U Chicago).